Houghton Chapel and Multifaith Center

 In 1896, a gift of $100,000 was made for a new chapel, donated by Miss Elizabeth G. Houghton and Mr. Clement S. Houghton, in memory of their father.
 The William S. Houghton Memorial Chapel was designed by Heins and La Farge, the architects of the Cathedral of St. John the Divine in New York, and dedicated on June 1, 1899.

 In the spring of 2008, renovations were completed to Houghton Chapel including the restoration of the upper Chapel and the creation of the new Multifaith Center on the first level of the building.
-The Multifaith Center is a global center of learning and discovery for all people; a place for prayer, meditation, study, worship, and education.
-By adding new sacred spaces to our existing facilities in the Chapel and Hillel Lounge (Billings Hall), the Center provides spaces for regular gathering for all of our religious communities including Baha’i, Buddhist, Christian (Protestant, Roman Catholic, Orthodox, and Evangelical), Hindu, Humanist, Jain, Jewish, Muslim, Native African, Native American, Quaker, Sikh, and Unitarian Universalist groups.
-The Center is also home to Wellesley’s nationally recognized programs in Religious and Spiritual Life including Beyond Tolerance, which engages community members in programs on interfaith understanding, dialogue and conflict resolution, and Education as Transformation, which offers opportunities for constructing meaning through spiritual reflection and practice.
+The Multifaith Center is a place for prayer, meditation, study, worship, and education.
+By adding new sacred spaces to our existing facilities in the Chapel, the Mulitifaith Center provides a place for regular gathering for all of our religious communities.
+Later, the Jewish Life Lounge in Billings Hall and the Wellness Room in Science Center L022 were added to our spaces for students.
+Students from many religious and non-religious traditions including Atheist, Agnostic, Baha'i, Buddhist, Christian (Orthodox, Protestant, Roman Catholic, Evangelical), Hindu, Humanist, Jain, Jewish, Latter Day Saints, Muslim, Native African, Native American, Pagan, Secular, Sikh, Unitarian Universalist, Zoroastrian and many others, are encouraged to find a home and community within our sacred spaces.